voxsim/knowledge/public-speaking/README.md

-* [10 Quick Tips for More Effective Conference Submissions and Presentations](http://www.youtube.com/watch?v=fJz4JJIchaY&feature=youtu.be) video by Matthew McCullough
 * [10 Quick Tips for More Effective Conference Submissions and Presentations](https://www.youtube.com/watch?v=fJz4JJIchaY) - by **Matthew McCullough** [30:07]
 * [10 things you should NEVER say during presentations](http://thenextweb.com/lifehacks/2013/09/12/10-things-you-should-never-say-during-presentations-2/) by Boris Veldhuijzen van Zanten
 * [10 ways for a conference to upset their speakers](https://www.troyhunt.com/10-ways-for-a-conference-to-upset-their-speakers/) by Troy Hunt